zjpeterson/ansible-tower-aci/README.md

 ### Plugins

-Please reference the full documentation under `docs/`.
+Please reference the full documentation under `docs/` and the examples under `examples/`.

 | Plugin          | Description                                                                                 |
 | --------------- | ------------------------------------------------------------------------------------------- |